 Interested?
 If so, then...

-Your character gets an anonymous letter asking them to be at a bench an hour before sunset.
+Have a character receive an anonymous letter asking them to be at a bench an hour before sunset.
 What happens next?

-Break a mirror and unleash a curse in your next scene.
+Work a groundskeeper and a ghost into your next scene.

-Shuffle your playlist and take the names of the first 10 songs on the list.
+Shuffle a playlist and take the names of the first 10 songs on the list.
 Begin each paragraph with one of the song names.

 Embrace your character’s darker side.
 Have them make a decision that is morally dubious.